walt-id/waltid-identity/waltid-libraries/auth/waltid-ktor-authnz/docs/oidc.md

-# Using RADIUS with ktor-authnz
+# Using OIDC with ktor-authnz

 _Note: Tested with Keycloak 26.4.2_